-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? Х b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5? Х c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х a-c.
-A cultural resource survey was conducted for the project site by Hudlow Cultural Resource Associates and documented in a report entitled "A Phase I Cultural Resource Survey, 35th Street West and Avenue M-8, City of Lancaster, California" and dated April 2022.
-The cultural report included both a records search and a pedestrian survey of the project site.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
+Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
+X b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5?
+X c) Disturb any human remains, including those interred outside of dedicated cemeteries?
+X a.
+A cultural resource survey was conducted for the project site by RT Factfinders Cultural Resources and the results documented in a report entitled "Phase I Cultural Resource Investigation for 7.5 Acres West of the Intersection of 32nd Street West and West Avenue J, Lancaster, Los Angeles County, California" and dated October 2022.
+The report includes a records search and a pedestrian survey of the project site.